ogaeng/jekyll-theme-clean-blog-kr/README.md

 4. Replace the current theme in your `_config.yml` file with `theme: jekyll-theme-clean-blog`.
 5. Build your site: `bundle exec jekyll serve`

-Assuming there are no errors and the site is building properly, follow these steps next:
+Assuming there are no errors and the website is building properly, follow these steps next:

 1. Create the following pages if they do not exist already (or change the extension of exisitig markdown files from `.md` to `.html`):
    - `index.html` - set to `layout: home`